The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 - 1. The straightforward meaning in sociologically normal Japanese

 - 2. Its meaning in the hybrid language of student translations

 The two levels coexist and echo off each other.

-The letters are an important turning point towards the end of the book.
-In 'The Devotion of Suspect X' there is no omniscient author; the narration takes place from the perspective of different characters as they appear, allowing Higashino to manipulate the reader's knowledge of the facts through selective presentation.
-The letters form part of the author's escalating revelations, giving a deeper glimpse into Ishigami's mind set and helping propel the story to its shocking dénouement...
+The letters mark an important turning point as the book moves towards its close, and within the letters, translationese constitutes an essential literary device.
+The Devotion of Suspect X has no omniscient author; the narration takes place from the perspective of different characters as they appear, allowing Higashino to manipulate the reader's knowledge through selective presentation.
+The letters are part of the author's escalating revelations, providing a deeper glimpse into Ishigami's mentality, bringing the realisation that the persona is not entirely a mask, and propelling the story to its shocking dénouement...